 The Graduate Student Mentor Award (GSMA) was established to recognize and encourage mentoring of undergraduates by graduate students.
 This award is open to enrolled graduate students in all areas of study.
 The Office for Undergraduate Research values the support, motivation and perspective that graduate students bring to the undergraduate’s understanding of the researcher experience and the offerings of the university.

-2. Mentor at least one undergraduate research project for 2 semesters or 1 summer.
-Or mentor 2 or more undergraduates in the fall or spring.
+2. Mentor at least one undergraduate research project for 2 semesters in the current academic year, or mentor 2 or more undergraduates in the fall or spring of the current academic year.
+If you mentored a student during the summer, apply for the August 15 deadline.

 3. Provide a brief summary (3000 characters) of the undergraduate’s accomplishments including any presentations and/or publications that resulted from the project.
 This summary will be submitted on the online application.